Drug policy of California: Ketamine

 Ketamine is Schedule 3 on the California Uniform Controlled Substances Act.
 Ketamine is illegal under Health and Safety Code 11377 HS.
 It is a misdemeanor to possess and punishment includes 6 months in jail and up to a $1,000 fine.
 Those charged with ketamine possession will in most cases be given an opportunity to plead guilty and receive no jail time under PC 1000, Prop 36, or felony supervised probation.
 People with prior records and especially those with prior drug possession records will often be given small jails terms such as 30, 90, or 180 days, along with felony probation.
 Ketamine is illegal to possess with intent to sell or actual sale under Health and Safety Code 11379.2 HS.
 The charge can be a misdemeanor or a felony.
 Those convicted of this offense as a misdemeanor, you face up to one-year in a county jail and a maximum $1,000 fine.
 If you are convicted of this offense as a felony, you face 16 months, or two or three years in the California state prison and a maximum $10,000 fine.

 Recently, in People v.
 Davis, CSC Case No. 198434, the California Supreme Court ruled that possession of ecstasy (MDMA or methylenedioxy-methylamphetamine) without additional evidence is insufficient to sustain a conviction for possession of a controlled substance (11350 (a) HS).

 MDMA (ecstasy)

 3,4-Methylenedioxymethamphetamine (MDMA) is Schedule 1 on the California Uniform Controlled Substances Act.
 MDMA is illegal for possession under Health and Safety Code 11377.
 MDMA is illegal for possession for sale under Health and Safety Code 11378.
 In practice those without prior criminal histories convicted of HS 11377 will be granted PC1000, Prop 36, or felony probation.
 Those convicted of HS 11378, possession of MDMA for sale, may receive anything from probation up to 4 years in prison.
+California passed increased penalties for "hard drugs" with prop 36, but MDMA and LSD are exempt from those penalty increases.